bdastur/notes/aws/aws_databases_readme.md

 * RDS can handle planned or unplanned outages to the DB instance.
 RDS automatically switches to a standby replica in another AZ.
 * Available for SQL Server, Oracle, MySQL Server, PostgresSQL, MariaDB.
-* You can force a failover from on AZ to another, by rebooting the RDS instance.
+* You can force a failover from one AZ to another, by rebooting the RDS instance.
 * There is no charge associated to replicating data between AZs for your multi-az deployment.
 * DB instances using multi-az DB deployments can have increased write and commit latency compared to single AZ deployments.
-* Failover tiems from active to standby are typically 60 - 120 seconds.
+* Failover times from active to standby are typically 60 - 120 seconds.

 ### Read Replicas:
 * Can be Multi-az.
 * Reduces load on primary DB instance by routing read queries to special DB instances called read replicas.
-* Servers read traffic when source DB instance is unavailable.
+* Serves read traffic when source DB instance is unavailable.
 * Must have automatic backups turned on in order to deploy a read replica.
 * Can have up to 5 RR copies of any database.
 * You can have read replicas of read replicas (watch out for latency)